WikiLogic/Server/README.md

 This repo, as you might expect, is for the software development.
 Have a look around - it's a pretty simple directory structure!

-[The Docs](https://github.com/WikiLogic/WikiLogic-0.3/wiki) run through all the WL specific code, the rest of it comes from the MEAN.js Yeoman generator so it's all standard stuff (for now).

-[The Manual](http://wikilogic.github.io/WikiLogic/manual.html) sits beside the Docs at the moment but this will probably change.
-It's a run through of how to actually use WikiLogic.

 For any larger media files (videos, posters, design work, books!) we have set up a folder with BitTorrent Sync.
 Use the key in AssetsKey.txt and the [tutorial](http://wikilogicfoundation.org/wiki/index.php?title=BitTorrentSync) we've put together to get set up with that.

-Our [main site](http://www.wikilogicfoundation.org/) is the hub for news and any crossover discussion between the theory and the development.

-We also have a [meta wiki](http://wikilogicfoundation.org/wiki/index.php?title=Main_Page) set up for more in depth theory, a good place to go if you something of a Philosopher.
+TODO@Douglas Investigate synching and update to use that.

 ---